Mechanomyogram

 The mechanomyogram (MMG) is the mechanical signal observable from the surface of a muscle when the muscle is contracted.
 At the onset of muscle contraction, gross changes in the muscle shape cause a large peak in the MMG.
 Subsequent vibrations are due to oscillations of the muscle fibres at the resonance frequency of the muscle.
 The mechanomyogram is also known as the phonomyogram, acoustic myogram, sound myogram, vibromyogram or muscle sound.

 Signal characteristics

 The MMG is a low frequency vibration that may be observed when a muscle is contracted using suitable measuring techniques.

 Measurement techniques

 It can be measured using an accelerometer or a microphone placed on the skin over the belly of the muscle.
-When measured using a microphone is may be termed the acoustic myogram.
+When measured using a microphone, it may be termed the acoustic myogram.